Why CRO and UX Are A Match Made in Heaven?

-As a practice, Conversion Rate Optimization (CRO) and User Experience (UX) have a lot in common.
-Both CRO and UX aim to help users get things done with their minimum efforts.
+Both CRO and UX aim to help users get things done with minimum effort.
 They both involve the use of certain tasks such as user feedback and usability testing.
+However, they are not the same.

-This post talks about how CRO and UX complement each other.
-It highlights how CRO and UX teams can achieve business goals effectively while working together.
+You will learn how CRO and UX complement each other and how CRO and UX teams can achieve business goals effectively while working together.

 UX Provides Long-Term Benefits to CRO